sepehr500/vscode-discourage/README.md

 # Discourage

 Ever feel like there is a bit too much encouragement in your office?
-Like too much of a anything is bad?
+Isn't too much of anything bad?
 Discourage is meant to bring your life into balance by offering a little discouragement to counter all the encourgement inflating your ego.

 Discourage Package for Visual Studio Code, inspired by [@rebornix](https://github.com/rebornix)'s [vscode-encourage](https://github.com/rebornix/vscode-encourage).